open-spaced-repetition/srs-benchmark/README.md

 - FSRS v3: the first version of the FSRS algorithm that people actually used.
 - FSRS v4: the upgraded version of FSRS, made better with help from the community.
 - FSRS-4.5: the minorly improved version based on FSRS v4.
 The shape of the forgetting curve has been changed.
-This benchmark also includes FSRS-4.5 with default parameters (which have been obtained by running FSRS-4.5 on all 20 thousand collections) and FSRS-4.5 where only the first 4 parameters (values of initial stability after the first review) are optimized and the rest are set to default.
 - FSRS-5: the latest version of FSRS.
 Unlike the previous versions, it takes into account same-day reviews.
 Same-day reviews are used only for training, and not for evaluation.
+This benchmark also includes FSRS-5 with default parameters (which have been obtained by running FSRS-5 on all 20 thousand collections) and FSRS-5 where only the first 4 parameters (values of initial stability after the first review) are optimized and the rest are set to default, which is called "pretrain".
 - FSRS-rs: the Rust port of FSRS-5.
 See also: https://github.com/open-spaced-repetition/fsrs-rs
 - GRU: a type of neural network that's often used for making predictions based on a sequence of data.
 It's a classic in the field of machine learning for time-related tasks.
     - GRU-P: a variant of GRU that removes the forgetting curve and predicts the probability of recall directly.